Skip to main content

 It is quite rare to see a home with a selling price over and above the asking price.
 Multiple offers on a property usually need to be made to push a selling price higher than the list price.

-Multiple offer situations are not common unless:
+Multiple offer situations are not common in most markets unless:

 • The home is underpriced.